Italy may have hit Europe's hottest day on record as anticyclone 'Lucifer' sweeps in - KTVZ

 An authoritative report by the UN’s International Panel on Climate Change published Monday said that 38 weather conditions that promote wildfires have become more probable in southern Europe over the last century.
 Globally, the heat waves and droughts worsening fires have increased too.

-Temperatures around the Mediterranean have been 5 to 10 degrees C higher than average this week, and dozen of people have died in wildfires tearing across southern Europe and North Africa, most of them in Algeria, where 65 people have been killed.
-Deaths have been record in Turkey as well.
-Parts of Italy and Greece have also been badly hit by fires, where some villages have been largely destroyed.

-Sicily is the the largest island in the Mediterranean and is sometimes referred to as the “toe” of Italy, a country that is shaped like a boot.
+Sicily is the the largest island in the Mediterranean and sits off what is sometimes referred to as the “toe” of Italy, a country that is shaped like a boot.

 The-CNN-Wire